Sonic-Riders-Tournament-Edition/sega-nn-gno-exporter/README.md

 - A new button under File > Export, for exporting a complete model file:
   - Format:
     - Currently only has options to export Character Model files and Spline files.
 The "Splines" option is extremely experimental and unfinished, so don't use this.
 Use only the "Character Model" option for exporting character models.
+You can also use this option to export general use models.
-  - Rig:
+  - Model Type:
-    - Contains all of the character's specific rigs, a rig for exporting only character boards, and also an option for no rig.
+    - Contains multiple options that allow you to specify the type of your model.
+Has options for character models, board only models, general use models and an option for no rig to be included in the final model file.
   - Include texture list:
     - For character models, this checkbox needs to be ticked.
 There are only very specific circumstances where this box isn't ticked.
   - Use bone data from other model: